BensThoughts/zero-rabbit/README.md

 *routingKey* and *options* are optional

+the msg payload is expected to be a JSON object.
+The internals of ZeroRabbit will stringify and then turn into a Buffer for you before it actually publishes the msg.

 **Consume**

 rabbit.consume(*channel*, *queue*, *options*, *function(msg)*)

 *options* are not optional as of right now, just use {} if you do not want to use any options.

+*msg* is a ZeroRabbitMsg (see above for explanation).
+The JSON decoded msg can be obtained with msg.content or msg.getJsonMsg(), the full rabbit msg can be obtained with msg.msg or msg.getMsg()

 **Set Channel Prefetch**